 Date of Picking It refers to the date on which this tea was harvested from the tea plant and is not the date of packaging.
-Date of Packaging is the specific date on which the teas are finally packaged in our unit.14th March, 2019
+Date of Packaging is the specific date on which the teas are finally packaged in our unit.23rd March, 2020

 Invoice no Tea in Indian plantations specially Darjeeling & Assam are growin in batches which are referred to the invoice number.
 An invoice numbers enurses that the single estate tea is 100% pure and genuine.
-The invoice is awarded to every batch by the tea estate itself.EX 03
+The invoice is awarded to every batch by the tea estate itself.DJ 11/2020

 - CO2 Filtered Water

 - Steep Time

 A single estate tea means that the tea has been sourced from one singular estate only and which has not been blended with other tea.